 - Apply through the graduate office (grad@physics) with the following information: conference dates and location, title of proposed talk/poster presentation and a list of projected expenses (e.g.: travel, accommodations, conference fees, and other miscellaneous expenses relevant to the purpose of the trip).
 Summer school attendance approved by the research supervisor is also eligible.

-During the trip, students should keep their receipts, most notably proof of airfare, hotel and conference fees.
-After the trip, students are required to submit a short report (maximum one page) detailing their travel.
+- During the trip, keep your receipts, most notably proof of airfare, hotel and conference fees.
+After the trip, students are required to submit a short report (maximum one page) detailing their travel, along with their reimbursement request.
 The primary purpose of this report is to establish that the trip/conference was taken in accordance with the original proposal.
 The report is not intended to serve as a detailed financial account.
-If, for any reason, the proposed trip is cancelled after a Graduate Program Travel and Conference Award payment is made, funding should be returned to the unit (less any non-refundable expenses incurred by the student).

 The School of Graduate Studies (SGS) runs, in parallel, a Conference Grant that is separate from the departmental one.
 More information is posted at: